-With the addition of these commercial developments to our diversified portfolio, the Company's multiple revenue streams from industrial, commercial, and residential sectors, are providing dependable cash returns.
-Even as it now faces the uncertain shocks of the COVID-19 health crisis and lower oil prices, the Company is in a strong cash position which will enable it to weather the storms ahead.
+With the addition of these commercial developments to its diversified portfolio, the Company's multiple revenue streams from industrial, commercial, and residential sectors, are providing dependable cash returns.

 Marked by entrepreneurial leadership, commitment and integrity, First Bahrain is actively putting its potential to work for benefit of all its stakeholders.